vasyl83/SV07update/README.md

 If all went well you should see `mkspi login: root (automatic login)` and once again it will ask you to create root password.
 This time enter the password you will use for root.

 Then, follow all the prompts, select the shell, enter a username for a new user.
-If you don't want to mess much with printer.cfg later, I suggest you name the user mks, like it was before.
-If you don't you will have to adjust any references to /home/mks to /home/"username you selected".
+If you don't want to mess much with printer.cfg later, I suggest you name the user `mks`, like it was before.
+If you don't you will have to adjust any references from /home/mks to /home/"username you selected".

-Alter username enter a real name for your user, it can be anything.
+After username enter a real name for your user, it can be anything.

 When it asks you for the timezone, it will fail to determine it automatically since there is no internet connection yet.
 For locale, I suggest you enter 99 to use en_US.UTF-8 which is the default US English locale.